 Howard County high school students help pave the way to environmental sustainability

-The Youth Climate Institute (YCI), are a collection of Howard County high school students dedicated to promoting sustainability and environmental stewardship.
+The Youth Climate Institute is a collection of Howard County high school students dedicated to promoting sustainability and environmental stewardship.

 The YCI introduces students to a range of environmental topics, including environmental justice, climate science, and sustainability.